Key Takeaways

 Trauma overwhelms coping resources and occurs without adequate adult support, altering a child’s sense of safety, trust, and self-worth.
 Ordinary stress is manageable with supportive caregivers, whereas trauma fundamentally disrupts emotional development and perception of the world.

-Is it possible to heal from childhood trauma without therapy?
+Can you heal from childhood trauma without therapy?

 Yes.
 Self-education, supportive relationships, body-based practices, and creative outlets can all foster healing.
 Still, pairing these with professional care often brings deeper results.
-Mission Connection provides flexible therapy options that can complement personal healing strategies, helping recovery feel more supported and sustainable.
+Mission Connection Healthcare provides flexible therapy options that can complement personal healing strategies, helping recovery feel more supported and sustainable.